monofox/monit_exporter/README.md

 ### Update

-To rebuild the application with the latest Go release, execute the following steps:
+To rebuild the application with the latest Go release, execute the following commands:
 ```
 export GO_VERSION="1.21.3"
 cd ~